-The position is based in Juba, Central Equatoria, South Sudan, with regular travel to other areas of the Equatorias.
-Under the supervision of the REACH Assessment Manager and IMPACT HQ in Geneva, the

-REACH Senior Assessment Officer is responsible for the implementation of all REACH ad hoc needs assessments and rapid needs assessments, including their preparation, implementation, and follow-up.
+The position is based in Juba, Central Equatoria, South Sudan, with regular travel to other field sites in South Sudan.
+Under the supervision of the REACH Assessment Manager and IMPACT HQ in Geneva, the REACH Senior Assessment Officer is responsible for the implementation of all REACH ad hoc needs assessments and rapid needs assessments, including their preparation, implementation, and follow-up.